bchathoth-wt/arqlab-data-platform/README.md

 ### Clean up

-1. Delete stacks using the command `cdk destroy --all`.
+1. Delete stacks using the command `npm run cdk destroy --all`.
 When you see the following text, enter **y**, and press enter/return.

    ```bash
    Are you sure you want to delete: TestDataLakeKInfrastructurePipeline, ProdDataLakeInfrastructurePipeline, DevDataLakeInfrastructurePipeline (y/n)?